BoThomas/churchtools-extensions/extensions/running-dinner-groups/docs/rdg-implementation-plan.md

     // - Event details
     // - Group members with contact info
     // - Full route (3 stops with addresses, times, Google Maps links)
+    //   - Special handling: If dessert is at after party, show venue instead of home
     // - Dietary restrictions of guests at each stop
     // - After party info
   }